Custom Blood Collection Tubes

 We operate on a first-come, first-served systems.
 For most orders there is a 2-4 week turn around time, which can be shorter or longer depending on the queue and tube complexity.

-- At what temperature should the tubes be stored?
+- At what temperature should the tubes be stored prior to use?

-We generally recomment to store our tubes at 4'C.
+We generally recommend storing our tubes at 4oC.

 - What is the proper way to perform phlebotomy with your vacuum tubes?

 Since our tubes are non-sterile we require that all phlebotomy be performed with a winged collection set to prevent back-flush.

 - What is the proper order of draw for the blood collection tubes?
 When using a winged collection set for venipuncture and a coagulation tube is the first tube drawn (citrate for example), a discard tube should be drawn first.
 While you don't need to completely fill the discard tube you do want to completely eliminate the dead space in the tubing.
 This will ensure proper blood-to-additive ratio when drawing into the "live" use tube.
 With regard to drawing into multiple tube types the recommendation is to draw for the least sensitive analytes first, and the most sensitive last.
 For example if you had a serum tube, citrate tube, and protease inhibitor tube the first tube would be the serum tube (because you are already allowing for the natural generation of pro-coagulant enzymes).
 Once the serum tube has been drawn, and has effectively flushed the needle/catheter, you would draw the citrate and then the tube containing protease inhibitors last.